-15) MASTER SWITCH
+MASTER SWITCH

 - (1) This switch is used to shut off the entire electrical system.
-When the machine is not operated for a long time, turn OFF the master switch for the safety purpose. - (2) I: The battery remains connected to the electrical system. - O: The battery is disconnected to the electrical system. - Never turn the master switch to O (OFF) with the engine running.
+When the machine is not operated for a long time, turn OFF the master switch for the safety purpose. - (2) I: The battery remains connected to the electrical system.

+O: The battery is disconnected to the electrical system.

+Never turn the master switch to OFF with the engine running.
 Engine and electrical system damage could result.

-16) FUEL HEATER SWITCH
+FUEL HEATER SWITCH

-(1) This switch is used to heat the fuel of pre-heater.
+(1) This switch is used for the fuel heater of the pre-heater assy.